 What Are Endocannabinoids?

-The process of cellular communication involves chemical signals and the receptors which they act on.
+The process of cellular communication involves chemical signals and the receptors on which they act.
 In the ECS, there are 5 relatively well-known endocannabinoids, although 2-AG and anandamide are the most well-known.
 Specifically, a cell releases endocannabinoids to alter the activity levels of a nearby cell which is affecting it in some way.

 To think of this relationship, imagine a teacher giving information to her students.
 If she’s going too fast, the students will ask her to slow down.
 If the teacher and her students were cells in our body, the endocannabinoid system would be the students’ ability to ask the teacher to slow down.
 If this ability is hampered in some way, then problems with the students’ understanding will occur.
 Similarly, when the ECS fails to allow cells to communicate, health problems arise.

 When the ECS becomes overactive or underactive, endocannabinoid tone can no longer promote homeostasis.
 Without the ECS to maintain balance, systems of the body begin to malfunction.
 This condition is called Clinical Endocannabinoid Deficiency (CECD).